msnm/DiscoveringBigData/hadoop/notes/HadoopsEcosystem.md

 In other words Hadoop is used to handle Big Data when vertical scaling is insufficient to meet the client needs to store and process data.

 Why is vertical scaling not always an option?
-Hmm, probably upgrading your server's hardware has at some point no one to one relation with its performance.
+Hmm, probably upgrading your server's hardware has at some point no one to one relation to its performance upgrade.
 Eventually storing loads of data will increase disk seek times and thus also processing time.

 To better comprehend the need of horizontal scaling, distributed programming and thus technologies as Hadoop we should clarify the buzzword  **Big Data**!